rootflo/flo-ai/README.md

 ## 📊 Tool Logging and Data Collection

-FloAI provides built-in capabilities for logging tool calls and collecting data through the `FloExecutionLogger` and `DataCollector` classes.
+FloAI provides built-in capabilities for logging tool calls and collecting data through the `FloExecutionLogger` and `DataCollector` classes, facilitating the creation of valuable training data.
 You can customize `DataCollector` implementation according to your database.
 A sample implementation where logs are stored locally as JSON files is implemented in `JSONLFileCollector`.

 ### Quick Setup